Course Major/Double Major

 - None of the credits needed to complete the major may be taken CR/NC; shadow grades for introductory courses taken CR/NC freshman year will be used for GPA purposes.

 - Grade requirements: We consider student applications to join the Department individually, considering each student's background and College performance to date.
-Normally, we apply the following rule: For acceptance as a course major or a double major, the Department expects performance at the 2.33 level in all College courses and at the 2.67 level in courses in Political Science (including courses graded Credit/No Credit).
+Normally, we apply the following rule: For acceptance as a course major or a double major, the Department expects performance at 2.33 GPA in all College courses and at 2.67 GPA in courses in Political Science (including courses graded Credit/No Credit).

 - Majors and minors may take one directed reading within the Department for credit with approval from the faculty directing the read and the Department Chair.